Winterizing the electric pressure washer involves a few steps

 How to Use Pump Saver

-Specific directions will depend upon which brand of electric pressure washer you are using, but all of them require you to connect the bottle to the water inlet (where you attach the garden hose).
+Specific directions will depend upon the brand of electric pressure washer you are using.
+But all of them require you to connect the bottle to the water inlet (where you attach the garden hose).

 Generally, you’ll squash the bottle.
 Pull the starter string about 3 or 5 times (using about ⅓ of the bottle or can).
 This pulls the pump saver through the pump system until you see it flowing from the water outlet.